PcLover2/cbr2cbz/README.md

 I am currently trying to add the support for a log file and statistics.
 Having a few issues, so my most recent and non-working commit is in the unstable folder.

+## Contact the developer.

+I never check my email.
+If you would like to get hold of me, send me a DM on Reddit u/thisiszeev

+I am looking for someone to port this to Windows Powershell.
+Contact me on Reddit if you are interested?

 # Donations

 Please consider making me small donation.
 Even though my scripts are open source and free to use, I still need to eat.
 And the occasional bottle of wine also goes down well.